 To get started please go to Google AdSense website.

 How to Get Approved by Google AdSense

 There is no need for detailed explanation here.
 Be sure to read all AdSense program policies and eligibility guidelines.

 If you don't have a website (why wouldn't you?) – use Blogger to sign up and get approved.

 The most important aspect of getting approved (if you follow other rules) is having plenty of quality unique content on your site.
-Whether it's a website or free Blogger blog you want to have about 10 pages pages with about 500+ words of unique quality content on each to be safe.
 All pages on the website need to be finished and not under construction, empty, or have ads only.

 How to Place AdSense Code on Your Website

 To implement AdSense ad code on your site, you need to edit the HTML code of your page.
 I will make implementation process easy for you here but in any case it is highly beneficial for the future to learn HTML if you don't know it.
 It can be done fast and easy with W3Schools HTML tutorials.